catid/cifar10deepspeed/README.md

 ./launch_local_train.sh
 ```

-On a 3x 3090 GPU rig (down-volted), I'm getting 1.89 seconds per epoch, which is about 50% faster than the fastest existing repo I've tried.
+On a 3x 3090 GPU rig (under-volted), I'm getting 1.89 seconds per epoch, which is about 50% faster than the fastest existing repo I've tried.
 Note that I'm taking the model with the best validation loss rather than percentage correct, which I think is more correct since the test and validation set are the same, so the % correct result may be slightly lower than other repos report.

 The training process will stop after 50 epochs without any improvement in validation loss, which ends up being about 175 epochs, which is about 6 minutes with my hardware.